ronaldvendelmans/citysdk-ld/faq/index.md

 ## What does the CitySDK Linked Data API do?
 The Linked Data API makes data applicable in five steps, it:

-1. collects data or web services from a myriad of sources;
+1. It collects data or web services from a myriad of sources;
-2. it describes the data;
+2. It describes the data;
-3. it links the data to reference datasets (e.g. from Cadastre or OSM);
+3. It links the data to reference datasets (e.g. from Cadastre or OSM);
-4. offers the data as a unified service to other applications (API);
+4. It offers the data as a unified service to other applications (API);
-5. allows those applications to annotate and enrich the data.
+5. It allows those applications to annotate and enrich the data.

 Independent of file format, refresh rate or granularity open data is easily accessible for commercial use, research and software developers.
 Thanks to the unique, open design the API can be linked to all national and international systems and is interoperable with European standards.